sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "I don't remember seeing any living kids in the forest..."

-"Ooh, I do!"
+"Oh!
+Oh!
+I do!"
 The first minion jumped up and waved his little puppet arm in the air.
 "She's the newbie!
 Starts showing up next week, doesn't she?"

 "*I believe she does.*"